Force over Distance: Chapter 22

 “And get them working on a way to modify the sensors to track our guests.”

 Young nodded.
-“When do you want to be pulled out?”
+“When do you wanna be pulled out?”

 “No kidding.
 I can barely feel your thoughts, genius.”